yosbelms/cor/docs/documentation.md

 # Documentation

 This is a reference manual for the Cor programming language.
 It will guide you inside language aspects and concepts, including experimental features to be added in future releases.
-Cor is a language designed with web development in mind.
-Programs are constructed from modules, whose properties allow management of dependencies.
+Cor is a language designed with large web development in mind.

 <toc/>